-United Arab Emirates: Emirates Global Aluminium (EGA), Mubadala and Dubal Holding are to sign an agreement to develop a state-of-the-art power block and a water desalination plant at EGA’s smelter at Jebel Ali in Dubai.
+United Arab Emirates, 18 December 2018: Emirates Global Aluminium (EGA), Mubadala and Dubal Holding are to sign an agreement to develop a state-of-the-art power block and a water desalination plant at EGA’s smelter at Jebel Ali in Dubai.

 The new facilities will improve the efficiency of power for EGA’s aluminium smelting, reducing environmental emissions and natural gas consumption.

 Mubadala and Dubal Holding are to establish a joint venture to develop the new facilities.
 EGA intends to buy the facility’s output for 25 years following commissioning.